 A custom foot orthotic is a device derived from a three-dimensional representation of a person’s foot and also made of suitable materials with regard to the individual’s condition.
 It is made specifically to address structural or functional foot conditions that lead to faulty foot mechanics and abnormal gait patterns by providing support, stability, and balance.
 It is a removable device that can be transferred between shoes.

 A licensed chiropodist or podiatrist is the health care practitioner to see for a pair of custom foot orthotics.
 The appointment will include a full biomechanical assessment and gait analysis to determine a diagnosis and therefore, the cause of your symptoms.
-The foot specialist will also take a 3-dimensional mould of your feet using plaster of paris or a laser scanner.
+The foot specialist will also take a 3-dimensional mold of your feet using plaster of paris or a laser scanner.

 A custom-made insole works to realign the foot to eventually relieve your pain.
 This takes time and does not happen immediately.
 In fact, it can take several months for your pain to completely subside, but you should feel a gradual decrease within the first month or so.